-The works are a series of cabinet cards – late Nineteenth and early Twentieth Century formal portraits – which he modifies painstakingly by hand.
+The works are a series of cabinet cards – late 19th and early 20th Century formal portraits – which he modifies painstakingly by hand.

 The photos suggest their own stories, some are just crying out for me to stick something in there.

 People are obsessed with oddities and creating them.
 I recall being in a music festival in Scotland, a guy went into one of the Portaloo cabins.
 It was blazing heat so he wore only a kilt and a six-pack stomach that had long been lost, shaped now by six packs of cheap lager.
-His troop of friends, very kindly decided whilst their buddy was making his toilet that they would tip up the booth.
-After lots of jovial laughter and angry cries from inside the upturned box, the chap emerged from the wreckage all blue, laced with wet, used toilet paper and other foreign objects.
+His troop of friends very kindly decided, whilst their buddy was making his toilet, that they would tip up the booth.
+After lots of jovial laughter and angry cries from inside the upturned box, the chap emerged from the wreckage blue, laced with wet, used toilet paper and other foreign objects.
 He looked like a 1970s Dr Who monster.
 People knew to stare at this oddity was wrong but still did.
-Alas at least a little water (really a sharp strong shower) would rob him of this deed.
-However, it was one day into a four day festival and I hazard a guess by the drunken clan that they would not be ‘glamping’, but sleeping where they fell down.
+Alas, while a little water (really a sharp strong shower) would relieve him of this deed, it was one day into a four-day festival and I hazard a guess that the drunken clan would not be ‘glamping’, but sleeping where they fell down.